leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001B_BAL - Narratology Introduction.md

 >
 > By following this optimized prompt, you will generate an effective summary that encapsulates the essence of the given text in a clear, concise, and reader-friendly manner.

+>[!idea]
+> This is an !idea admonition.
+Whenever these appear in the text it signifies an idea that I had regarding the subject immediately above.
+Use these insights to elaborate on my own understanding of the topic as well as to develop my own perspective.
+> These admonitions are highly valuable if well thought out.
+I can produce my own Narratology commentary and build authority in the field.
+If they believe me.

+>[!note]
+> This admonition a !note admonition.
+It is a generic comment associated with the text immediately above.
+These notes serve as a 'to-do' or 'reminder' or just a catch all of whatever new information is relevant to the reading that doesn't have to do with the development of the data itself.
 # Introduction

 ## **Foundational Concepts in Narratology**